Our Offices: Visit the chapter's Contact Us page for information about our office locations in Pennsylvania and Delaware.

 “I enjoy seeing the positive change that we can make to our preserves or landscape projects through active land management (stewardship and prescribed fire).
-I also enjoy working outside with Conservancy staff and partners.”
+I also enjoy working outside with TNC staff and partners.”

 Jonathan Niles, Stream and Wetland Restoration Specialist

 Jon’s work with TNC is focused on the Chesapeake Bay watershed of Pennsylvania.
 The program’s objectives are to accelerate stream and wetland restoration in the watershed to meet both water quality, wildlife and fisheries co-benefits in south-central Pennsylvania.
-As part of the program, Jon and his team are developing a robust regional partnership to accelerate stream and wetland restoration by performing targeted outreach, identifying potential projects, and implementing stream and wetland restoration projects in the region.
+As part of the program, Jon and his team are developing a robust regional partnership to accelerate stream and wetland restoration by performing targeted outreach, identifying potential projects and implementing stream and wetland restoration projects in the region.

 “I love that TNC is a science-based conservation organization that works to advance the best conservation practices in a global, regional and local boots on the ground model.
 The ability to contribute to global advancement of science-based restoration and conservation while contributing regionally and locally to water quality and wildlife habitat enhancement is the most rewarding part of my work.”

-Nicole Norris, Finance Manager, PA/WV
+Nicole Norris, Finance Manager

 “I enjoy being a part of an organization that is doing so much good to protect the planet we live on.”

 Kelsey's role is to provide direct administrative support to the PA/DE Chapter’s Executive Director as well as serving as the liaison for the Board of Trustees.
-This position requires a high level of organization, coordination, and behind-the-scenes management in order to advance TNC’s priorities.
+This position requires a high level of organization, coordination and behind-the-scenes management in order to advance TNC’s priorities.

-“I am proud to work for a company who are champions for science, the environment, and who are invested in the well-being of our future.
+“I am proud to work for a company who are champions for science, the environment and who are invested in the well-being of our future.
 It is exceedingly important work and I love that I can be a small piece in the puzzle.”

 Kristen Stevens, Development Program Manager